vincent-cinardo/bad-dog/README.md

 Bad Dog! is made for neurorehabilitation for those with stroke.
 It exercises radial/ulnar deviation to restore motor function.
 Patient data is gathered to assess their progress.

 Due to an NDA I have with NeuroTechR3, the most I can show is a video.
-Here is the link: {To be added}
+Here is the link: https://youtu.be/CJcoSLPZB2g